toiletpapar/infrastructure/docs/baremetal/pi/b01-pi-registry.md

 Windows
 ```
+# You may need to additionally generate a subdomain cert for use by windows.
+This subdomain can be signed by your wildcard cert.
+## Create a new key-pair
+openssl genpkey -algorithm RSA -out subdomain.key
+## When prompted for the Common Name (CN), enter the specific subdomain `registry.smithers.private`
+openssl req -new -key subdomain.key -out subdomain.csr
+## Sign the CSR with the domain's private key
+openssl x509 -req -in subdomain.csr -CA wildcard.crt -CAkey wildcard.key -CAcreateserial -out subdomain.crt
+## Verify the CN
+openssl x509 -text -noout -in subdomain.crt

-# You may need to adjust these for the core use or whever the cert is located in the registry box
+# You may need to adjust these for the core user or wherever the cert is located in the registry box
-scp core@registry.smithers.private:/home/core/certs/domain.crt domain.crt
+scp core@registry.smithers.private:/home/core/registry.certs/subdomain.crt registry.smithers.private.crt

-# Open explorer and click on the cert to add it to the Trusted Root Certificate Authorities store
+# registry.smithers.private.crt should also be added to the Untrusted Certificate store
 ```

 At this point you can run the Test section again on client machine and verify that you can reach the registry through `registry.smithers.private`.